 How can I find a qualified hand reflexologist?

-Look for a reflexologist who is certified by a recognized professional organization.
+Look for a reflexologist who is certified by a recognised professional organisation.
 Checking reviews, asking for referrals, and verifying the reflexologist’s training and experience can also help ensure you choose a qualified practitioner.